-A 29-year-old female asked:
+A 23-year-old female asked:

-Is it possible to have two heart attacks in one day?
-How is this possible?
-Keep in mind the patient is type a diabetic and over weight.
-Age 65-70
+is it possible to have two heart attacks in one day? how is this possible? keep in mind the patient is type a diabetic and over weight. age 65-70

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

 Theoretically, yes.: However, it would mean that the first heart attack was not aggressively treated and assessed with a coronary angiogram.
 Two attacks could be due to reocclusion of the same artery or it could be due to occlusion of two different arteries.

 Last updated Sep 28, 2016

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.